6 sure-fire ways to harvest MORE grow-your-own veg now

 This year is already different.
 We have been eating from the garden every night, and there is lots to come.

-But feeding isn’t the only important thing you need to do now to ensure that you’re still a happy harvester by September.
+But feeding isn’t the only important thing you need to do now to ensure that you have productive and delicious grow-your-own veg.

 These are the things I often forget to do.
 If you do them, you will have much better harvests.